sprtd/rake-scam-token-forta-detection-bot/README.md

 Describe each of the type of alerts fired by this agent

 - GITCOIN-FORTA-1
-  - Fired when a token is deployed with a malicious contract logic to take a significant percentage fee and transfer it to an EOA
+  - Fired when a token takes significant percentage fee on Uniswap Router and transfers it to an EOA
   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata contains the following fields: